 Prepayment speeds, as reflected by the CPR, vary according to interest rates, the type of financial instrument, conditions in financial markets, and other factors, none of which can be predicted with any certainty.
 In general, when interest rates rise, it is relatively less attractive for borrowers to refinance their mortgage loans, and as a result, prepayment speeds tend to decrease.
 When interest rates fall, prepayment speeds tend to increase.
 For RMBS investments purchased at a premium, as prepayment speeds increase, the amount of income the Company earns decreases as the purchase premium on the bonds amortizes faster than expected.
-Conversely, decreases in prepayment speeds result in increased income and can extend the period over which the Company amortizes the purchase premium.
-For RMBS investments purchased at a discount, as prepayment speeds increase, the amount of income the Company earns increases from the acceleration of the accretion of the discount into interest income.

-Conversely, decreases in prepayment speeds result in decreased income as the accretion of the purchase discount into interest income occurs over a longer period.
+Conversely, decreases in prepayment speeds result in increase, the amount of income the Company earns increases from the acceleration of the accretion of the discount into interest income.
+Conversely, decreases in prepayment speeds result speeds increase, the amount of income the Company earns increases from the acceleration of the accretion of the discount into interest income.
+Conversely, decreases in prepayment speeds increases, the amount of income the Company earns increases from the acceleration of the accretion of the discount into interest income.
+Conversely, decreases in prepayment speeds increases increases from the accretion of the accretion of the discount into interest income.
+Conversely, decreases in prepayment speeds increases in prepayment speeds increases in prepayment speeds increases from the accretion of the purchase of the accretion of the discount into interest income.
+Conversely, decreases in prepayment speeds increases in prepayment speeds discount into interest income occurs over a longer period.

-A summary of the significant inputs used to estimate the fair value of Non-Agency RMBS held for investment at fair value as of March 31, 2019 and December 31, 2018 follows:
+A summary of the significant inputs used to estimate the fair value of Non-Agency RMBS held for investment at fair value as offune 30, 2019 and December 31, 2018 follows: